-The Chula Vista Learning Community Charter School had one indicator on the 2019 California School Dashboard, Mathematics, for which the "all students" group was "orange."
+The Chula Vista Learning Community Charter School had two indicators on the 2022 California School Dashboard, Mathematics, for which the "all students" group was "Low" and "High" 11.9% Chronic Absenteeism.
 The school's data analytics platform includes reports that show which students are struggling to meet grade level standards and those who may be trending in that direction.
 These dashboards provide visibility to students who may need support and early intervention to succeed in the area of mathematics.
-Results on the Dashboard have declined from 2017-2019 in mathematics from 31.4 to 55.5 points below standard.
+Results on the Dashboard have declined from 2017-2022 in mathematics from 31.4 to 63.5 points below standard.
+In addition, the return to in-person learning and COVID-19 protocols have attributed to a significant increase in chronic absenteeism.